syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-options.md

 {% endtabs %}

-N>If any white space or line break exists in the merge field's parent paragraph, then it will not be considered as empty paragraph and not removed during mail merge process.
+N> If any white space or line break exists in the merge field's parent paragraph, then it will not be considered an empty paragraph and will not be removed during the mail merge process.

 ## Remove empty merge fields

-Essential<sup style="font-size:70%">&reg;</sup> DocIO removes or keeps the unmerged merge fields in the output document based on the `ClearFields` property on each mail merge execution.
+Essential<sup style="font-size:70%">®</sup> DocIO removes or keeps the unmerged merge fields in the output document based on the `ClearFields` property on each mail merge execution.

-When a merge field is considered as unmerged during mail merge process?
+When is a merge field considered unmerged during the mail merge process?

-1. The merge field doesn't have mapping field in data source.
+1. The merge field doesn't have a mapping field in the data source.

-2. The merge field has mapping field in data source, but the data is null or string.Empty.
+2. The merge field has a mapping field in the data source, but the data is null or string.Empty.

-Mail merge operation automatically removes the unmerged merge fields since the default value of `ClearFields` property is true.
+Mail merge operation automatically removes the unmerged merge fields since the default value of the `ClearFields` property is true.

-T> 1.Set `ClearFields` property to false before the mail merge execution statement if your requirement is to keep the unmerged merge fields in the output document.
+T> 1.
+Set the `ClearFields` property to false before the mail merge execution statement if your requirement is to keep the unmerged merge fields in the output document.
-T> 2.Modify the `ClearFields` property before each mail merge execution statement while performing multiple mail merge executions if your requirement is to remove the unmerged merge fields in one mail merge execution and keep the unmerged merge fields in another mail merge execution.
+T> 2.
+Modify the `ClearFields` property before each mail merge execution statement while performing multiple mail merge executions if your requirement is to remove the unmerged merge fields in one mail merge execution and keep the unmerged merge fields in another mail merge execution.
-T> 3.Order the mail merge executions with the `ClearFields` property false as first to avoid removal merge fields that are required for next mail merge execution in the same document.
+T> 3.
+Order the mail merge executions with the `ClearFields` property set to false as the first to avoid removing merge fields that are required for the next mail merge execution in the same document.

 The following code example shows how to keep the unmerged merge fields in the generated Word document.